Skip to main content

 There seem to be three reasons to use this:

-1. Client Requests their files back and needs them in a windows folder structure.
+1. The client requests and needs their files in a Windows folder structure.

-2. Client Requests their files be moved to a different firm.
+2. The client requests that their files be moved to a different firm.

 3. The firm wants to archive a Client or Matter out of NetDocuments.

 The Mass Export Utility allows you to export one Workspace at a time.
-A Certified NetDocuments Consultant will have a tool to export multiple workspaces at a time.
+A Certified NetDocuments Consultant will have a tool to export multiple workspaces simultaneously.
 If you have hundreds of workspaces, engage a certified NetDocuments Consultant.

 Step 1: Download and Install the Mass Export Utility from NetDocuments